Pragmatic Embodied Spoken Instruction Following in Human-Robot Collaboration with Theory of Mind: Simulated Experiment

 We recruited 5 participants (Mean age: 24.5, 3 Male, 2 Female) from a US university.
-We showed the participants each task scenario and asked them to provide natural-language instruction they would give to the robot in each scenario.
-The participants were then asked to give a speech command of these instructions and the participants' speech was recorded by the experimenter.
-In total, after removing duplicate instructions, we collected 280 language instructions from human participants.
+All participants are non-native English speakers.
+We showed the participants each task scenario and asked them to provide natural-language instructions they would give to the robot in each scenario.
+We then recorded participants speaking these instructions.
+In total, we obtained 130 speech instructions.